ak18dec/shoppit/README.md

 # shoppit
-An e-commerce application build using Angular and Spring Boot
+An e-commerce application build using React and Spring Boot